 Today, beer is the third most widely consumed beverage after water and tea, and it is a multi-billion dollar industry.
 Yet, despite its popularity and monetary allure, beer has garnered little attention in Switzerland - until recently.

-A few weeks ago, an infographic went around the internet showing the most consumed beers in each country.
+This infographic shows the most consumed beers in each country.
 To quote The Economist: "Every beer on the list is of the insipid, samey kind - they do not tell us an awful lot about the beer culture of the country because each represents the lowest common denominator.”
 The beer shown for Switzerland is Feldschlösschen (a.k.a.
 Feldschlössli), a brewery which became part of the Carlsberg group in 2000.

 Today, Carlsberg brews one third of all the beer in Switzerland despite the fact that as of April 2015 there are some 479 active breweries in the Alpine Confederation.
 This makes Switzerland the country with the most breweries per capita: